 IFRS 17 Insurance Contracts was published on 18 May 2017 by the IASB.
 Subject to its adoption by the European Union, it will become effective in 2021.
 It replaces the current IFRS 4 Insurance Contracts.
-At this stage, the group does not intend to early adopt the accounting standard.
+At this stage, the group is not planning to apply this standard early.